Economic Letter: Government income supports significantly mitigated impact of COVID-19 on household incomes

 • While debt ratios have risen for the most indebted households, these remain far below what they would have been without COVID-19 income supports.

-The Central Bank of Ireland has today (23 February 2021) published an Economic Letter entitled ‘The Impact of COVID-19 on the Incomes and Debt Sustainability of Irish Households’.
+The Central Bank of Ireland has today (23 February 2021) published an Economic Letter entitled ‘The Impact of COVID-19 on the Incomes and Debt Sustainability of Irish Households’ (PDF 565.14KB).
 Authored by Reamonn Lydon of the Central Bank and Brian Cahill of the Central Statistics Office (CSO), the Letter captures findings from a joint Central Bank/CSO research collaboration on the social and economic impact of COVID-19.
 A CSO Frontier Publication that accompanies this Letter describes in detail the data sources and how they are combined.

 The Letter finds that COVID-19 government supports have significantly mitigated the impact of COVID-19 on household incomes and debt sustainability.
 During Q2 2020, when public health restrictions were at their most stringent, gross income for the median Irish household fell by 1.7% compared to Q2 2019.
 By Q3 2020, when the first phase of restrictions began to ease, incomes were 3% higher than in Q3 2019.